axibase/atsd/administration/user-authentication.md

 ### Local Accounts

-In case of Local authentication, ATSD stores the hashcode of the user's password in the underlying HBase database.
+In case of **Local** authentication, ATSD stores the hashcode of the user password in the underlying HBase database.

-The user's identity is verified if the hashcode of the submitted password matches the stored hashcode for the specified username.
+The user identity is verified if the hashcode of the submitted password matches the stored hashcode for the specified username.

 The password is subject to the requirements outlined [below](#password-requirements).

 ### LDAP Accounts

-In case of LDAP authentication, ATSD verifies that the account exists in ATSD and the password is confirmed by submitting an authentication request to the remote LDAP server.
+In case of **LDAP** authentication, ATSD verifies that the account exists in ATSD and the password is confirmed by submitting an authentication request to the remote LDAP server.

 If the LDAP server locates the specified account and confirms its password, the user is allowed to access ATSD.